Other Publications

 In this chapter, I examine Turner’s role in the colored convention movement.
 As I demonstrate, Turner had always been part of and played significant roles in national, state, and local conventions.
 The 1893 national colored convention held in Cincinnati from November 28 to December 2 is one of the very last, if not the last, to claim that title; it is the focus of the essay.
 I examine Turner’s role as the president of the convention, analyze his keynote address, and posit why Turner believed that a national colored convention would be the best medium to again advocate for emigration.

-EDITED SPECIAL ISSUES
+EDITED SPECIAL ISSUES:

-Creating Purpose, Power, and Passion: Understanding the Rhetoric of Hip Hop.
+(with Damariye L. Smith) Creating Purpose, Power, and Passion: Understanding the Rhetoric of Hip Hop.
 Journal of Contemporary Rhetoric (2022)

 Read the issue here.